 Services are available to current faculty, students, staff, and users with full Williams login credentials.
 Service include:

 - Borrowing of tangible materials (books, videos).
 For users with swipe-card access to campus buildings: borrowed materials may be picked up at the service desks or through non-contact service in Sawyer and Schow.
 For off-campus users, the library will ship materials to addresses in the continental US.
 Except in cases of financial need, users are responsible for the cost of shipping materials back to the library.

 - Streaming - We will digitize library-owned films and make them available in GLOW.
 Request streaming.
 For questions, contact Mary Dzbenski.

-- Print Reserve - is not be available this fall.
+- Print Reserve - is not be available.
 Guidelines concerning quarantine of circulating library materials rendered this service inoperable.
 Whenever possible, we will acquire ebook editions of materials needed.
 If an ebook is not available, where necessary to meet teaching goals, we will scan materials, up to and including whole books to be available via GLOW.
 During that time, the print copy will be made non-circulating.

 Purchase requests for new books, films, and other tangible materials are accepted.
 The acquisition process may take longer than usual due to altered workflows related to COVID-19.
 Since we cannot guarantee being able to fulfill rush orders, please submit requests as early as possible.
 Suggest a Purchase.
 The library is currently not accepting donations of books for the general collection.
 See the library's Acquisitions Policy for Gifts for more information.